michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 ### Transdimensional MCMC

 A straightforward method for approximating posterior model odds is transdimensional MCMC.
-We consider the posterior over a binary model flag parameter $m \in {0,1}$ which helps represent our prior and posterior beliefs about which of models $M_0$ and $M_1$ is true.
+We consider the posterior over a binary model flag parameter $$m \in {0,1}$$ which helps represent our prior and posterior beliefs about which of models $$M_0$$ and $$M_1$$ is true.
 We look at a single encompassing model that contains both models that are to be compared.
-The likelihood function of the encompassing model is switched between that of $M_0$ or $M_1$ depending on the current value of $m$.
+The likelihood function of the encompassing model is switched between that of $$M_0$$ or $$M_1$$ depending on the current value of $$m$$.
 A JAGS model that implements such an encompassing model is in the file `GCM_3_BF_transdimensional.txt` and reproduced here:

 {% highlight r %}